frederic-perez/AmE-dictionary/data/dictionary.md

 __transtentorial__ _adj_ Passing across or through either the tentorial notch or tentorium cerebelli.
 __transvestite__ _n_
 __trap question__ _n_ :astonished: _That’s a trap question._
+__trap__ _n_ __4__ A device for sealing a passage against the escape of gases, especially a U-shaped or S-shaped bend in a drainpipe that prevents the return flow of sewer gas by means of a water barrier. _The trap prevents bad smells coming up from the drains._
 __trapdoor__ _n_
 __trappings__ _n pl_ :seven::hammer: _He has all the trappings of a New York insider._ _The stallions trappings._
 __traps__ _n_